aligfellow/vib_analysis/README.md

-# A command line and python package to read in vibrational trajectories and return the internal coordinates associated with the vibration.
+# A command line and python package to read frequency calculation outputs or vibrational trajectories and return the internal coordinates associated with the vibration. *i.e.* a fast TS mode identification

 ## Installation
 For now can be installed locally by: